obiwanjacobi/PedalPro-Studio/docs/manual/index.md

 * Presets that were altered (compared to it's _source_) but not 'saved' are marked with either a flag (changed) or a garbage bin (marked as deleted).
 * All changes remain in memory until an `upload` is performed.
 * Changed presets are marked with a flag.
   * No Flag.
 The preset content has not changed -nor its position- compared to its source.
   * Open Flag (outline).
 The preset itself has not changed, but its position in the list has changed.
   * Flag (solid).
 The preset (content) has changed compared to its source.
 The position in the list may have also changed.
   * Garbage Can.
 The preset will be deleted - or overwritten with `{empty_ps}`.

+---

-## `Device`
+## Device

 Downloading here will contact the connected PedalPro device over USB and request all its presets.
 By default `{empty_ps}` presets are not displayed.